ShaoboH2/argonDoge/README.md

 Implemented by: **Hao Lin** (haolin5)

 * **Implemented 2 advanced difficulty adjustment algorithms**
-    - DigiShield v3 suffers from slow responsiveness to hashrate fluctuations.
+    - Dogecoin’s original DigiShield v3 suffers from slow responsiveness to hashrate fluctuations.
 To address this, I used an **adaptive difficulty algorithm**.
 On top of that, I further improve responsiveness and smoothness by using **LWMA (Linearly Weighted Moving Average)** as a better solution.

 * **Conducted controlled experiment for the new algorithms**
     - The experiment is conducted in the `regtest` environment with a `Target_Pow_Timespan = 10 seconds`.
 The experiment emulates sudden increases and decreases in hashrate by varying the delay between block generations.